M-Steve1/stephenstore-serverside/README.md

 # Storefront Backend

-This is an E-commerce project built with Postgres and Express, transpiled from typescript to javascript.
-This project also contain integration testing done with jasmine.
+This is an E-commerce API built with TypeScript, NodeJS and Express.
+This project also contain Unit and integration testing done with jasmine.

 ## Intallation